 Like other serious illnesses, dealing with bipolar disorder is difficult for spouses, family members and friends.
 Relatives and friends must cope with the person`s serious behavioral problems.
 Patients in manic state tend to go to wild spending sprees or other irrational behaviours, often breaching the social norms.
 Patient in the depressive phase goes to the other extreme.
 He withdraws socially and, in some cases, can get suicidal.
 Such extreme mood swings can end for the patient in total social and professional disaster.
 That’s why the involvement of family and friends into the treatment is crucial in the recovery process.

-Treatment Prognosis of Bipolar Disorder
+Prognosis of Treatment for Bipolar Disorder

 Factors suggesting a worse prognosis include such attributes as poor job history, alcohol abuse, psychotic features, depressive features between periods of mania and depression, male sex, poor general health condition, inconsistent psychiatric treatment, or no treatment at all.